Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Methods

 \subsubsection{Swing duration difference (SWD)}

-We define the swing duration as the number of frames between the ($a$) and end ($b$) of each swing phase.
-The swing duration ($w$) was measured per hoof for each swing phase ($s$).
+We define the swing duration as the time (in seconds) between the ($a$) and end ($b$) of each swing phase.
+The time in seconds was derived from the frame rate of the video recording (here, 30 fps).

+The swing duration ($w$) was measured per hoof for each swing phase.
 If a leg had more than one swing phase, the median duration was used.
-We measured the difference in duration between the left and right sides for the hind (SWD$^H$) and front (SWD$^F$) legs.
+We measured the difference in duration between the left and right sides for the hind (SWD$^H$) and front (SWD$^F$) legs as follows:

 A summary of the features extracted is listed in Table~\ref{tab:feat-list}, and Figure~\ref{fig:feat-distrib} presents the distribution of the values of each feature per lameness class.